StastnyJ/aktivAlter/README.md

-This directory contains the AKTIVALTER chat bot we created for the Tech Challenge class at TUM.
+This directory contains the AKTIVALTER chatbot we created for the Tech Challenge class at TUM.

 # How to install and run